The Journey

 The hot air balloon ride was a peaceful experience that gave me a completely new perspective on the world below, and it was over before I knew it.
 Floating in the sky, I felt a sense of tranquility and awe at the vastness of the landscape.
 It was a powerful reminder to take moments for stillness and reflection, and to recognize the importance of pausing in our fast-paced lives.

-I wouldn’t consider this a new thing, but I’d like to touch on it.
+While I wouldn’t consider this (I was sick for almost 2 weeks) a new thing, I’d like to touch on it.
 I’m hugely driven by accomplishment and movement, as I know many of you may be.
 I wanted to remind everyone that pausing and recovering is VITAL.
 Honestly, being sick is always a challenging and humbling reminder of the importance of taking care of my health.
 It forces me to slow down and focus on recovery, which is difficult when there feels like so much to do.
-This period of rest made me more aware of how easily we overlook our well-being in the pursuit of other goals.
-It taught me the value of being kinder to myself when I’m not feeling my best, and how essential it is to allow space for recovery and self-care.
+This period of rest (while it felt like a brick wall at the time, it helped me slowwww down) also made me more aware of how easily we overlook our well-being in the pursuit of other goals.
+It’s essential to allow yourself space for recovery and self-care.
+Always remember that.

-Being an extra in a film was a fascinating and fun experience that gave me a peek behind the scenes of movie-making.
+Being an extra in a movie (proof! – my IMDb Page) was a fascinating and fun experience that gave me a peek behind the scenes of movie-making.
 I was an office worker being handed some papers, but that’s not the point of this or why I chose to do it.
 I wanted to understand a new perspective and learn!
 It was exciting to see how all the different elements come together to create a story.
 I loved being part of something creative, even if it was in a small, behind-the-scenes capacity.
 The whole experience was a reminder of the magic of film and storytelling, and how being part of a team effort can contribute to something bigger than myself.

 Harry Potter Orchestra